Technically, asbestos that is undisturbed and in good condition is not dangerous.

 There are strict laws in place for how asbestos can be handled and removed.

 The safe removal and handling of asbestos is vital to preventing dangerous exposures.
-Asbestos was common in construction materials and other products for centuries before researchers began to link the mineral’s fibers with serious health risks, like asbestosis and mesothelioma.
+Asbestos was common in construction materials and other products for centuries before researchers began to link the mineral’s fibers with serious health risks, like asbestosis, mesothelioma and other asbestos cancers.
 Homes, buildings and schools built before 1980 are more than likely to contain asbestos somewhere, whether in the roof shingles, the insulation, an old furnace or elsewhere.

 As these asbestos products age and wear or are disturbed in some way, like a home renovation, toxic fibers may become airborne and lead to dangerous exposure.
 Fortunately, each state has certified asbestos professionals who can test for the presence of asbestos in the home and take action to remove the mineral safely, known as asbestos abatement.
 Understanding asbestos abatement procedures can help home and building owners ensure the mineral is handled and cleaned up properly.